dsecuredcom/dynamic-file-searcher/Readme.md

 This flag is used to append bypasses to words.
 For example, if the tool detects `admin` as a word, it will append `admin;` and `admin..;` etc. to the word.
 This is useful for bypassing filters.

+### env-append-words
+This flag allows you to customize the list of environment words that will be appended to relevant words during path generation.
+By default, the tool uses a predefined list: `prod,qa,dev,test,uat,stg,stage,sit,api`.
+You can override this with your own comma-separated list of words.

+For example:

+`./dynamic_file_searcher -domain example.com -paths paths.txt -env-append-words "development,production,staging,beta"`

+This would generate paths like:
+- /housetodo-development
+- /housetodo-production
+- /housetodo-staging
+- /housetodo-beta

+Note that this flag only has an effect if `-dont-append-envs` is not set.
+When `-dont-append-envs` is true, no environment words will be appended regardless of the `-env-append-words` value.

 ## How It Works